discord-samba/localization/guides/writing_localization_files.md

 ```
 {% endraw %}

-The above example will return `'foobarbaz'` when given an arguments object consisting of `{ bar: 'bar' }`,
+When given an arguments object consisting of `{ bar: 'bar' }`, the above example will return `'foobarbaz'`,
 but will return `'foobaz'` when given an arguments object that does not contain a value for `bar`.

 Additionally, if an Optional Template is the only thing occupying a line and it is not fulfilled when